 To paraphrase Eliezer Yudkowsky: “You are personally responsible for becoming more ethical than the society you grew up in.”

 There are many, many things that both women and men can do to fight rape culture.
 And most of it isn’t pussy hats and marching with signs!
 Whether you’re interested in loud activism or quiet advocacy (introverts, we feel ya), somebody’s made a list of things you can do.

 You can also check these classic articles from our archive:

-- One Easy Thing Men Can Do to Help Close the Gender Wage Gap
+- 1 Easy Way All Allies Can Help Close the Gender and Racial Pay Gap

 - Something Is Wrong in Personal Finance.
 Here’s How to Fix It.

 - Woke at Work: How to Inject Your Values into Your Boring, Lame-Ass Job